 What happens if you have a serious communicable disease

-We need to know because there is a risk you could pass it to a patient or a colleague.
+Having a serious communicable disease, is not itself, a reason for us to have concerns about your fitness to practise.
+What we consider is the risk you could pass it to a patient or a colleague and whether you are following independent medical advice.
 For more information, read our guidance about risks posed by your health in Good medical practice.

 What you don't need to tell us